 The optimised method was applied to different citrus material for the extraction of essential oils to prove its applicability.
 Results are shown in Fig. 7 together with their corresponding standard deviation (n=3).

-As expected from literature [28], differences in yield were obtained not only between the studied citrus (oranges, lemons, limes, satsumas and grapefruits), but also within the different varieties of oranges.
+As expected from literature (Bousbia et al., 2009), differences in yield were obtained not only between the studied citrus (oranges, lemons, limes, satsumas and grapefruits), but also within the different varieties of oranges.
 Comparable yields of essential oils were obtained from oranges (Valencia Late variety) limes, satsumas and grapefruits (α=0.05), whereas lower yields were observed in the case of Navel Navelate and Midknight oranges, and lemons.

 Almost all the components detected in the studied essential oils were non-oxygenated monoterpenes; accounting for >96.1% in all samples (Table 6).
-D-limonene was once again the most abundant compound within the oils extracted from the studied citrus, ranging from 61.93% in the case of lemons to >96.3% in the case of oranges. γ-terpinene, α-pinene and β-pinene were also detected in considerable amounts in the case of lemons, limes and grapefruits and their yields are in agreement with those found in the literature and extracted by different methodologies [30].
+D-limonene was once again the most abundant compound within the oils extracted from the studied citrus, ranging from 61.93% in the case of lemons to >96.3% in the case of oranges. γ-terpinene, α-pinene and β-pinene were also detected in considerable amounts in the case of lemons, limes and grapefruits and their yields are in agreement with those found in the literature and extracted by different methodologies (Lota et al., 2002).
 Regardless of the differences in yields, similar compositions were determined after analysing the essential oils extracted by MAHD from the three studied varieties of orange (Navel Navelate, Midknight and Valencia Late).
 It should also be highlighted that fewer compounds were detected within the essential oils extracted from oranges compared to the other citrus in this study, particularly in the case of oxygenated terpenes.
-This is reflected in the price of these products in the global market [31,32] .
+This is reflected in the price of these products in the global market (International Trade Centre, 2015).

 Table 6.
 Chemical composition (%) of the essential oil samples extracted from oranges (Navel Navelate, Valencia Late and Navel Powell varieties), lemons (Primofiore variety), limes (Tahiti variety), satsumas (Nihowase variety) and grapefruits (Star Ruby variety) by MAHD.